Newcastle Open for Business: Public Safety, Regulation and Development

 - We will work with businesses to identify if there is a local need for support and guidance in response to new legislation or emerging local trends.
 We will work across our council to ensure our databases and mailing lists are up to date.

 - We are willing to engage with Businesses to support them in a Primary Authority or Home Authority relationship to help businesses reduce the burden of regulation and have assured advice.
 These kind of relationships help ensure businesses are treated fairly and consistently across the country by fellow regulators.

 - We take pride in supporting our business community and we can be approached for advice without fear of penalty.

-We monitor and support compliance in a number of different ways including through inspections, sampling visits, test purchases, advisory visits and complaint investigations.
+We monitor and support compliance in a number of different ways including through inspections, sampling visits, advisory visits and complaint investigations.
 These visits will always be based on an assessment of risk – we won’t visit without a reason.